hpschry/robotframework-lint/README.md

 This will install a package named "rflint", and an executable named "rflint"

-Install numpy, scipy and sklearn to use the redundancy checker.
+Install numpy, scipy and scikit learn (sklearn) to use the redundancy checkers (KWRedundantBody, KWRedundantName).

 Running the linter
 ------------------